 Immediately I felt bad that Johnny had married a dud and convinced myself that I wouldn’t be able to have kids.
 With everything else that was happening at that time, it was a bit of a blow.

 So that family photo makes me smile.
 So does looking at one from my wedding day when I can see how young we looked before kids!

-Little did I know that I would be pregnant at the Beijing Olympics with Mackai (now 8) and then fast forward to 2011 (after an ectopic pregnancy in 2010) we welcomed Carlos – our sensitive wee soul.
+Fast forward to 2011 (and after an ectopic pregnancy in 2010) we welcomed Carlos – our sensitive wee soul.
 Two was more that I thought possible and I was thankful.
 I sold all my baby stuff and felt at peace with that decision – a family of four was perfect.

-But about a year after we moved to Dublin in 2012, my clock started ticking again.
+But after we moved to Dublin in 2012, my clock started ticking again.